sony/genwarp/README.md

 #### Use Docker to build an environment

 > [!NOTE]
-> You may want to change username and uld variables written in DockerFile.
+> You may want to change username and uid variables written in DockerFile.
 Please check DockerFile before running the commands below.

 ``` shell
 docker build . -t genwarp:latest